AleViegas/Happy-web/README.md

 # Happy

 A web application that helps the communication between orphanages and yours potentials visitors.
-Happy was made during NLW, an online event of rocketseat.
+Besides, Happy was created during NLW, an online event of rocketseat.

 ## Demo